 The Trust's People Strategy highlights our ambition to be the 'greatest place to work in the South West'.
-We believe that whatever pathway staff are on, their development should be supported through opportunities to work collaboratively, sharing expertise and experiences, through training and CPD.
-Our CPD programme includes incremental coaching to support teachers to develop their practice, our leadership development programme, the School Business Professionals Apprenticeship, HT development plans and other personalised development.
+We believe that whatever pathway staff are on, their development should be supported through high quality training and working collaboratively, sharing expertise and experiences.
+Our CPD programme was developed through the year and brought together under the umbrella of the Ted Wragg Institute, including our investment week offer.